signal-noise/use-api/README.md

 ### Input

 - `apiEndpoint` - A URL to request data from.
 - `pollInterval` - How often to re-request updated data.
-Pass 0 to disable polling (its default behaviour).
+Pass 0 to disable polling (the default behaviour).
+- `payload` - A data object to send in the request.
+If we are performing a GET request, it is appended into the querystring (e.g. `?keywords=hello`).
+If it is a POST request it is sent in the request body as JSON.
-- `postData` - Pass an object to change the request to a POST and pass along the data.
+- `method` - Set the request type, either `get` or `post`. (defaults to `get`)

 ### Output